PART 31: PAST MEETS FUTURE

 “Though we may be back before we leave,” Luci remarked.

-Carrie plunked a nickel into the time machine device.
-“But we won’t get back unless we GO,” she reminded, grabbing the handle.
+Carrie plunked a present day nickel into the time machine device.
+“We won’t get BACK unless we GO,” she reminded, grabbing the handle.

 With another nod, Frank grabbed for their backpack of supplies and moved to take hold of the handle too, right after Luci.
 On a count of three, they pulled, and Frank felt the temporal void sucking him in.
-The next thing he noticed were the bright headlights of a van bearing down on him at at least 30 kph.
+The next thing he noticed were the bright headlights of a van bearing down on him, doing at least 30 kph.